-Oil and gas mergers and acquisitions (M&A) activity is on the up, bringing challenges, not least in terms of workforce global mobility.
+Mergers and acquisitions (M&A) activity is on the up, bringing challenges, not least in understanding what happens to employees during a merger.

 M&A often means restructuring management teams, relocating staff and consolidating service providers.
 In 2016, Air Energi and Swift Worldwide Resources combined to createAirswift, giving first-hand experience on how M&A can affect a company from a global mobility standpoint.

 Both sides of the merger most likely have spent time ensuring compliance with jurisdictions’ varied ownership and local content rules.

 Collating copies of existing employment agreements across the two original companies

 Understand employees’ tenure, current permit and visa status

 Use the above to identify and flag potential issues

 With all this information, workforce professionals can make informed decisions.